 As the three of them ventured deeper into the dark and eerie woodland, Jayne said "I haven't felt spooked at any point at all, until now."
 Jayne suggested forming a circle in the forest, as any witches coven would once have done on the same spot.
 Chris became aware of countless energies moving past them.

 Jayne pulled out her audio recorder in the hopes of capturing some EVPs and asked out, "have any witches ever practiced rituals here?"
 When they played back the audio a voice seemed to be saying "yes".
 Then moments later Jayne was shocked after seeing what she described as a tall dark shadow near them.

-Rejoining the circle, Jayne said "we soon sense a strange energy beginning to effect us."
+Rejoining the circle, Jayne said "we soon sense a strange energy beginning to affect us."
 Oddly, Jayne and Barri found that their linked hands were raising, even though they both said they weren't intentionally doing it.
 The unexplained movement continued until all three team members were left in a circle with their arms stretched upwards as if in worship.
 Feeling that they have inadvertently become part of a long-forgotten witches' ritual, they turn their palms up to the sky, but the activity ends here.

 Barri and Chris then head back to the camper and return to the pub, leaving Jayne alone in the woods with just a camera and a small light.
 Jayne finds a clearing and once again tries to make contact with the spirits of the woods.
 As she started to call out, she heard something knock on a tree nearby.

 Jayne braved 30 minutes in the woods on her own, but the whole time felt like she wasn't alone and eventually her natural instincts kicked in and she flees the woods, saying "that's it, I'm done.
 I can hear it.
 Too much."